gordonmurray/terraform_aws_debezium_proxysql_tidb/README.md

-# terraform_aws_debezium_proxysql_tidb
+# Terraform AWS, Debezium, proxySQL and TiDB

-Use Debezium, Kafka, and ProxySQL to facilitate a seamless shift from MariaDB to TiDB
+ Employ Debezium, Kafka, and ProxySQL to facilitate a seamless shift from MySQL/MariaDB to TiDB